tsopsericado/calculator/README.md

 3. Make your changes and commit them: `git commit -m 'Add your feature'`
 4. Push to the branch: `git push origin feature/your-feature` Submit a pull request.

-## cloning

-1. copy the ssh link of the project
-2. Go to you terminal and run git clone "link"